-- Have a letter from the intended spouse which verifies their intention to marry. - · Demonstrate legal eligibility to marry. - · Be mentally competent. - The marriage must not present a security risk to the institution.
+- Have a letter from the intended spouse which verifies their intention to marry. - Demonstrate legal eligibility to marry. - Be mentally competent. - The marriage must not present a security risk to the institution.

 Marriage procedures are detailed in local Institution Supplement's.
+As of this writing, USP Lee does not conduct marriages.